 Act 73-2008 (Act) provides, among other things, that any exempt business with a decree granted under this Act, that is located or locates its operations in a municipality classified as low industrial development zone or intermediate industrial development zone, as provided by Section 11 of the Act, may reduce the established fixed income tax rate by an additional .5%.
-In those cases in which an exempt business with a decree granted under this Act maintains Line 2 - If you claim the Returning Heroes and Wounded Warriors work opportunity tax credit provided by the VOW to Hire Heroes Act of 2011, indicate () if you used Schedule B4 Incentives.
-Do not complete lines 3 through 10, go to Schedule B4 Incentives and include the same with the return.
+In those cases in which an exempt business with a decree granted under this Act maintains operations in more than one industrial zone, such exempt business shall enjoy said reduction regarding the industrial development income attributable to its operations in the low industrial development zone or intermediate industrial development zone, according to the rules of attribution provided by regulation.